chase-the-dream/weather-app/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT Licence

 ## Acknowledgments

 - Weather data provided by [Visual Crossing](https://www.visualcrossing.com/)
-- Icons designed for weather visualization
+- Icons designed from Google for weather visualization
 - Built with modern web development best practices